The Navy Post-Doctoral Fellowship in Clinical Psychology

 Full Time: All fellowship positions are full-time.

 *"Low salary" reflects pay and allowances for a postdoctoral fellow without dependents (i.e., spouse and/or children).
 "High salary" reflects pay and allowances for a postdoctoral fellow with dependents.
-These figures include the housing allowance for the Portsmouth area, which is not taxable.
+The BAH is not taxable, nor are other smaller allowances that are not included in the above totals.

-Go to www.navy.com/careers/healthcare, click on “Find a Recruiter” at the bottom of the page, then type in your zip code.
+, click on “Find a Recruiter” at the bottom of the page, then type in your zip code.
 Click on "Officer Recruiter."
 Please ask specifically to speak with a Medical Programs Officer Recruiter.
 Not all recruiting offices have a Medical Programs Officer Recruiter.
 If the office you contact does not, they can connect you with the one nearest to you.
-For additional assistance, you may also contact the National Director for Navy Psychology Training Programs.
+For additional assistance, you may also contact Dr. John A. Ralph, National Director for Navy Psychology Training Programs; firstname.lastname@example.org

-Letters of Good Standing from the applicable internship Training Director and doctoral program Director of Clinical Training.
-(Applicants who have completed the doctoral degree and are not yet licensed should submit proof of graduation in lieu of Letter of Good Standing.)
+4. Letters of Good Standing from the applicable internship Training Director and doctoral program Director of Clinical Training.
+(Applicants who have completed the doctoral degree should submit proof of graduation in lieu of a Letter of Good Standing.)

 AIMS OF THE FELLOWSHIP